Aldjinn/valheim-server-status/README.md

 ## Telegram

 If you have configured the Telegram settings correctly, a similar message should be sent to your chat after the application has started.
+As well if someone joines or leaves the server.

 ![telegram.png)](telegram.png)